AntonioVillanuevaSegura/TestJson/README.md

-Una aplicacion tipo test para efectuar  test de scanner en formato json
+A test application to perform scanner tests in json format

-Lee los datos del scanner codigo QR en formato JSON
+Read the data from the QR code scanner in JSON format

-En este ejemplo los campos KEYs son :
+In this example the KEYs fields are:
     nom,num,ip,port,nmsg,id

-El formato JSON empleado es asi:
+The JSON format used is like this:
     {'KEY':"VALUE","KEY2":"VALUE2"}